dominikbraig/PhyPiDAQ/Anleitung_Lehrer_en.md

 charged plate.
 If electrons hit the opposite anode, it is negatively charged.
 The
 separation of charges between the anode and the cathode creates an increasing
 electric field, which slows down further electrons that fly from the cathode to
 the anode.
-In equilibrium, the braking force is so great that even electrons
+In equilibrium, the breaking force is so great that even electrons
 no longer arrive at the anode with maximum kinetic energy.
 The voltage between the
 cathode and anode is then maximum.
 The maximum voltage then corresponds to the
 counter voltage.